graph-quilt/graphql-xtext/README.md

 ## Language Server Support

-Graphql-xtext builds a Language Server executable under `com.intuit.graphql.parent/com.intuit.graphql.ide/target/`, named `com.intuit.graphql.ide-x.y.z-ls.jar`.
-This can be used to build generic Application and cloud-based IDEs for the grammar.
+Graphql-Xtext builds a Language Server executable under `com.intuit.graphql.parent/com.intuit.graphql.ide/target/`, named `com.intuit.graphql.ide-x.y.z-ls.jar`.
+This can be used to build generic application and cloud-based IDEs for the grammar.

 [`theia-xtext`](https://github.com/theia-ide/theia-xtext) is an example of a cloud-based IDE that uses the xtext language server jar.

 ## License